annangia/MFA-Details-Office365-and-Azure-users/README.md

 <!-- /wp:list -->

 <!-- wp:paragraph -->
-<p>In both cases, the MFA sign-in is using the "something you have with you that is not easily duplicated" method for the additional verification.
-There are multiple ways in which you can enable MFA for Microsoft 365 and Office 365:</p>
+<p> There are multiple ways in which you can enable MFA for Microsoft 365 and Office 365:</p>
 <!-- /wp:paragraph -->

 <!-- wp:list -->